GuillaumeVerdon/grunt-ng-html2js/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- v0.1.2 - Misc readme and package.json tweaks, no functionality updates.
-v0.1.1 - Misc package tweaks, no functionality updates. v0.1.0 - First commit
+- v0.1.1 - Misc package tweaks, no functionality updates.
+- v0.1.0 - First commit